Spin Glass Transitions Obstruct Decoded Quantum Interferometry: Introduction

 Quantum algorithms which are known or believed to give significant speedups, such as factoring integers or solving certain systems of equations, generally have significant and rigid algebraic structure~\cite{shor1999polynomial,gyurik2024quantum,berry2024analyzing,harrow2009quantum}.
 At the same time, a tantalizing---but, as of yet not well understood---potential application for quantum algorithms is in \emph{discrete optimization}.
 In this setting, one is interested in computing

 given some objective function $g : \mathbb{F}_2^n \to \mathbb{R}$.

-While complexity theory suggests that---at least in the worst case---optimizing a generic objective function $g$ to a sufficiently large constant approximation ratio is \textsc{NP}-hard, there is nevertheless hope of a \emph{quantum-classical approximation gap}.
+While complexity theory suggests that---at least in the worst case---optimizing a generic objective function $g$ to a sufficiently large constant approximation ratio is \textsc{NP}-hard, there is nevertheless hope of a \emph{quantum-classical approximation gap}, i.e., a setting in which the best approximation ratio $g_{\text{classical}}^*$ achievable by efficient classical algorithms is \emph{strictly smaller} than the best approximation ratio $g_{\text{quantum}}^*$ achievable by efficient quantum algorithms.
 This possibility is particularly attractive in the ``average case,'' wherein the function $g$ is drawn from certain natural ensembles of problem instances.
-Namely, it is plausible that efficient quantum algorithms are able to achieve a function value $g_q^\ast$ while efficient classical algorithms are only able to achieve a value $g_c^\ast < g_q^\ast$ with high probability over the distribution of problem instances.
+A priori, the existence of such a gap is not immediately ruled out by known results in complexity theory.
+It is a natural question, then, whether or not there are natural settings in which quantum algorithms yield average-case advantages in optimization over classical algorithms.